Last modified: December 3, 2020

 The following versions of MariaDB are available:

-Upgrade MySQL or MariaDB
+Upgrade or reinstall MySQL or MariaDB

 To upgrade your server’s version of MySQL or MariaDB, perform the following steps: